 To use these devices on the Google Fi network, you better grab the North American model because not all devices have the same network switching technology.

-To expand its services to other devices, Google has planned to bring its mobile data and voice services to iPhone and other Android devices as well.
+To expand its services to other devices, Google has planned to bring its mobile data and voice services to the iPhone and other Android devices as well.
 In a recent announcement, Google has said that people can sign up for Fi with devices from different smartphone manufacturers like Samsung, LG, Moto, OnePlus, and iPhones (in beta).
 It is the first time that the service is being rolled out for the iOS users.

 Irrespective of the device, Google promised to deliver seamless features like reliable coverage, easy group plans, and high-speed international data coverage to all the users.